-Life in the Lab: Working with human gut microbiota
+Life in the Lab: working with human gut microbiota

-This is one of a series of Life in the lab films providing a more in-depth insight to some of the laboratory processes used by different teams at the Wellcome Trust Sanger Institute.
-The film has been developed to help support the OCR Cambridge Technical Level 3 in laboratory skills.
+This film is part of a series of Life in the lab films that provide an in-depth look at some of the laboratory processes used by different team”s at the Wellcome Trust Sanger Institute.
+The film has been developed to support the OCR Cambridge Technical Level 3 in laboratory skills.

-This page was last updated on 2017-11-29
+This page was last updated on 2021-07-21